seckirin/iresolver/README.md

 iresolver -target https://public-dns.info/nameservers.txt -threads 200
 ```

-**Example 2:** Use the built-in baseline DNS servers and domains of the tool to filter available DNS servers from the target.txt file
+**Example 2:** Use the built-in baseline DNS servers and domains of the tool to filter available DNS servers from the target.txt file, specify threads as 200

 ```bash
 iresolver -target target.txt -threads 200